JOIN 900K+ ROOFING FANS!

 -Register your business name.

 Once you’ve decided on your business structure, you’ll need to register your business name.
-The state of New York requires you to file a Certificate of Assumed Name, also known as a “Doing Business As” (DBA) registration: Certificate of Assumed Name
+The state of New York requires you to file a Certificate of Assumed Name, also known as a “Doing Business As” (DBA) registration: New York Certificate of Assumed Name

 If you need help selecting a name for your roofing business check our roofing business name guide: Choosing a Roofing Company Name